California Invitational Berkeley Debate

 3. New arguments in the back half of the debate are unadvisable and don't allow the other side enough time to have a developed response.

-4. Keep your eye on the screen for POI's, if you see one but are choosing to ignore it, indicate verbally or with a hand motion.
+4. Keep your eye aware for POI's, if you see one but are choosing to ignore it, indicate verbally or with a hand motion.

 I am a parent judge (read Lay Judge :-)